Click here for pdf

-Had the court ruled against Plano, a leading manufacturer of plastic injection molded tackle boxes and other storage products for outdoor enthusiasts, the result could have had far reaching effects on businesses throughout the world that ship products, said Locke Lord New York Partner Allen Wasserman, who, along with New York Partner R.J.
+Had the court ruled against Plano, a leading manufacturer of plastic injection molded tackle boxes and other storage products for outdoor enthusiasts, the result could have had far reaching effects on businesses throughout the world that ship products.
+New York Partner R.J.
 De Rose and Chicago Associate Ryan Holz, represented Plano in the U.S. District Court for the Northern District of Illinois.

 Following the derailment, ocean carriers Kawasaki Kisen Kaisha, Ltd., its subsidiary "K" Line America, Inc. ("K-Line"), as well as Union Pacific Railroad Co (UP), claimed negligence and breach of contract under two bills of lading, one issued by K-Line, which Plano was not a party to, and a second issued by a Non-Vessel Operating Common Carrier ("NVOCC"), which named Plano as the "consignee," against Plano because two steel injection molds Plano had ordered from a Chinese manufacturer fell through the bottom of their shipping container and derailed the train car that was carrying them, as well as 34 train cars behind it.